 MediaWiki will inspect the existing schema and update it to work with the new code, adding tables and columns as needed.
 If you use a shared database, you should pass the --doshared parameter if you want the shared tables to be updated.
 Otherwise they won’t be touched by the update script.

 Web browser upgrade

 NOTE: If your database is already large in size and in high production usage, then you should not be using the Web updater, as the update process might time out when the script’s maximum execution time is reached.
 In that case you should use the command-line interface (not from the web).
 Always backup before performing database maintenance.

 Navigate your browser to /mw-config/.
 For example, if your wiki is at mydomain.com/mediawiki/Main_Page, then navigate to mydomain.com/mediawiki/mw-config/.

 Select your language and click continue.

 - The existing installation should be detected.
 Follow the instructions on the screen to upgrade it.
-If asked for the “upgrade key”, open installdir/apps/mediawiki/htdocs/LocalSettings.php file and look for the key assigned to $wgUpgradeKey.
+If asked for the “upgrade key”, open the MediaWiki configuration file, LocalSettings.php, and look for the key assigned to $wgUpgradeKey.